DaisukeDaisuke/local-mcp-chatgpt-tunnel/README.md

   `disallowed_files = []`
   `disallowed_path_globs = []`
 - Apply the allowlist and denylist to every filesystem operation, including working-directory changes.
 Deny rules must take precedence over allow rules.
-- Every filesystem tool must accept paths relative to `get_current_root` by default.
-Absolute paths are forbidden unless the stated operation genuinely requires them and the tool documents and validates that exception explicitly.
+- Resolve relative filesystem paths from the verified base.
+Absolute paths may be accepted only when they remain inside a verified root and pass the complete configured allow/deny policy.
-- Reject `..`, parent traversal, root-relative paths, drive-relative paths, UNC paths, NTFS alternate data streams, and any other syntax that could escape or reinterpret the current root.
-Normalize and validate the relative path before resolving it, then verify the resolved real path remains inside the current root and passes every allowlist and denylist check.
+- Reject parent traversal that escapes a signed root, root-relative ambiguity, drive-relative paths, UNC paths unless explicitly required and safely constrained, NTFS alternate data streams, and any syntax that could reinterpret the target.
+Canonicalize existing paths and verify the real target remains inside a signed root after symlink resolution.
-- Do not require callers to provide redundant absolute paths when the same target can be identified safely by a path relative to `get_current_root`.
+- Do not require callers to provide redundant absolute paths when the same target can be identified safely relative to the verified base.
 - A tool that accepts input files must accept multiple files as an array unless the underlying operation can inherently and safely operate on exactly one file.
 Validate every file independently and enforce bounded file counts, sizes, and output sizes.
 - For build-related tools, require the caller to select a narrow project, target, package, configuration, or input-file set.
 Do not default to building an entire workspace or repository when a narrower target is possible.
 Keep the executable, subcommand, and build options fixed or allowlisted.
 - This stdio MCP is not executed inside the ChatGPT sandbox.
 It runs on the user's real Windows PC with the permissions of the current Windows user.
 Remove unsafe capabilities by design instead of relying on the model to ask for confirmation.